 To present unique concerts featuring high caliber performing artists from the local, national and international arts communities.

-BNMO presents a fusion of cutting-edge digital music technology integrated with traditional instrumentation that redefines the concert-going experience.
+BNMO performs a fusion of cutting-edge digital music technology integrated with traditional instrumentation that redefines

 “The loud ‘n’ proud show, aptly titled Randy Bachman Symphonic Overdrive featured two full sets of the Winnipeg-born artist’s hits arranged by acclaimed Canadian conductor/arranger Charles Cozens, who also joined Bachman onstage on keyboard.